danb235/transcribe-live/README.md

 ### Command-Line Options

 - `--model`: Select the Whisper model size (options: 'tiny', 'base', 'small', 'medium', 'large').
 The larger the model, the more accurate but slower the transcription.
-- `--source`: Choose the audio source - 'i' for input (microphone), 'o' for output (system audio).
-- `--device`: Specify the device number for audio input/output as listed by your operating system.
+- `--device`: Specify the device number for audio input as listed by your operating system.

 ### Examples

 - Transcribing live audio with the base model:

-  `python src/main.py --model base --source i`
+  `python src/main.py --model base`

 - Transcribing an audio file with the large model: